 tutorials

-How to receive reverse shells and expose services to the Internet on QubesOS
+…How to receive reverse shells and expose services to the Internet on QubesOS

 QubesOS is amazing for security, and equally amazing at making CTFs 10x harder than they need to be.
 It’s the firewall’s fault.

-Fixing FreeRDP 3's BadAtom Error on QubesOS (or Just Downgrade, Honestly)
+…Fixing FreeRDP 3's BadAtom error on QubesOS

 When you try to run FreeRDP 3, you will likely get the BadAtom error.
-This error is vague, and as usual, there’s zero documentation about it that actually helps.
-Here’s the post I wish existed when I needed it.

 Nix is great for keeping your system clean and your sanity slightly intact.
-But thanks to how QubesOS handles templates and persistence, it’s not quite plug-and-play.
+But thanks to how QubesOS handles templates and persistence, it’s not plug-and-play.

-…Learn to use Nix (not NixOS) in 10 minutes (it's easy)
+…Learn to use Nix in 10 minutes

 After this guide, you will be able to: